-[43] 2.
-Annual climatology and winter-summer difference of precipitation d-excess were found to agree less well with observations than δ^{18} O. The correlations with the observation were 0.39 and 0.47 for annual mean and seasonal difference, respectively.
-This is likely associated with the specific physics in the present model rather than a short-coming of the nudging approach.

-[44] 3.
-The accuracy of simulated daily precipitation δ^{18} O in terms of correlations with observation ranges from 0.33 to 0.66 for three sites during the 2 years for which the observations are available, but were consistently inferior to those simulated by a simpler two dimensional model by Yoshimura et al. [2003].
-The reasons are considered to be due to (1) errors in the three dimensional isotopic process and/or (2) low accuracy of model produced precipitation.

-[45] 4.
-The comparison of the fit of the simulated monthly precipitation δ^{18} O in this study and three SWING model simulations over about 390 GNIP sites revealed that the IsoGSM simulation is most accurate in representing the monthly variations.
-Much more apparent improvements were found in monthly anomaly variability: The largest improvement exists in the NH (northward of 30N) where "well-simulated" sites increased from 9% to 72%.
-Over the Tropics (30S-30N) and the SH (southward of 30S), the improvements were from 18% to 48% and from 10% to 41%, respectively.
+- observation were 0.39 and 0.47 for annual mean and seasonal difference, respectively.
+This is likely associated with the specific physics in the present model rather than a shortcoming of the nudging approach. - 3) The accuracy of simulated daily precipitation δO in terms of correlations with observation ranges from 0.33 to 0.66 for three sites during the two years for which the observations are available, but were consistently inferior to those simulated by a simpler two dimensional model by Yoshimura et al. (2003).
+The reasons are considered to be due to a) errors in the three dimensional isotopic process and/or b) low accuracy of model produced precipitation. - 4) The comparison of the fit of the simulated monthly precipitation δO in this study and three SWING model simulations over about 390 GNIP sites revealed that the IsoGSM simulation is most accurate in representing the monthly variations.
+Much more apparent improvements were found in monthly anomaly variability: The largest improvement exists in the NH (northward of 30N) where "well-simulated" sites increased from 9 % to 72 %.
+Over the Tropics (30S-30N) and the SH (southward of 30S), the improvements were from 18 % to 48 % and from 10 % to 41 %, respectively.